40843245/CSharp/built-in package/System.Linq.Expressions/Expression/tutorial guide/CH2 -- create an expression containing a variable, a parameter, or a constant.md

-# CH2 -- create an expression
+# CH2 -- create an expression containing a variable, a parameter, or a constant
 ## objectives
 You will learn how to